TIAA vs. Fidelity vs. Schwab

 Further Services

-Automatic Mutual Fund Purchases: TIAA, Fidelity, and Schwab have tools for brokerage customers to establish recurring purchases of mutual funds.
-At Schwab, it’s possible to set up sales, too.
-Fidelity offers systematic purchases of stocks and ETFs.
+Automatic Mutual Fund Purchases: TIAA, Fidelity, and Schwab all give brokerage customers ways to set up recurring mutual fund purchases.
+Schwab also permits automatic sales.
+Fidelity also supports recurring purchases of stocks and ETFs.

-Extended Hours Trading: Only at Fidelity and Schwab.
-Cryptos at Fidelity trade 24/7, and futures and forex at Schwab almost do.
-Foreign stock exchanges help to expand the nonstop menu.
+Extended Hours Trading: Only Fidelity and Schwab offer it.
+Crypto at Fidelity trades 24/7, and futures and forex at Schwab come close.
+Access to overseas markets also helps broaden the around-the-clock menu.

-IRA Service: A retirement account can be opened at any investment firm in this three-way comparison.
-TIAA does have a steep $130 IRA termination fee that won’t be found at either Fidelity or Schwab.
+IRA Service: Investors can open a retirement account at any of the three firms in this comparison.
+TIAA does charge a steep $130 IRA termination fee that you won’t find at Fidelity or Schwab.

-Fully Paid Securities Lending: Schwab and Fidelity have it.
+Fully Paid Securities Lending: Available at Schwab and Fidelity.

 Winner: Another tie between Fidelity and Schwab